Jeff McCorvey

 Double-click here to add a video by URL or embed code.
 Learn more

-After graduating with a Bachelor of Arts degree in Management from Auburn in 1984, he moved to Huntsville and opened McCorvey’s Pro Shop inside Pin Palace Bowling Lanes.
-“I didn’t have a master plan,” he admits.
-All he knew was that the plan involved bowling.
+After earning a degree in management from Auburn in 1984, McCorvey moved to Huntsville and opened McCorvey’s Pro Shop inside Pin Palace Bowling Lanes.
+Though he admitted he had no detailed business plan, he knew bowling would remain at the center of his career.

 Previous